 - Withdrawal from work or social activities – shying away from social functions or tasks

 - Changes in mood or personality – easily upset, confused, suspicious, fearful, etc.

-If you’re concerned that your loved one may potentially be entering the early stages of Alzheimer’s or dementia, the first step should always be to schedule an appointment with his or her primary care physician.
+If you’ve observed these possible warning signs of Alzheimer’s and are concerned that your loved one may be entering the early stages of the disease, the first step should always be to schedule an appointment with his or her primary care physician.

 If you discover that Alzheimer’s disease or any other form of dementia is impacting your loved one, take a deep breath, and then call At Home Independent Living.
-We’re helping seniors and their families throughout Syracuse and the surrounding areas, with a specialized focus on caring for those with Alzheimer’s disease.
+We help seniors and their families with compassionate senior care in Fayetteville, NY and the surrounding areas, with a specialized focus on caring for those with Alzheimer’s disease.
 We’re also proud to have Mike Massurin, formerly the Director of Services for the Syracuse Alzheimer’s Association chapter, as part of our Alzheimer’s care team – so you can rest assured in our unparalleled depth of knowledge and experience in dementia care.

-We understand the unique challenges and concerns of providing Alzheimer’s care, and you can trust our compassionate and qualified Syracuse home care experts to foster optimum health, wellbeing, and independence in your loved one.
-Call us any time at 315-579-4663, or download our free brochure to learn more about the best dementia care Syracuse, NY and the surrounding area has to offer.
+We understand the unique challenges and concerns of providing Alzheimer’s care, and you can trust our compassionate and qualified Alzheimer’s and dementia care experts to foster optimum health, wellbeing, and independence in your loved one.
+Call us any time at 315-579-4663, or download our free brochure to learn more about the best senior care Fayetteville, NY and the surrounding area has to offer.